 New!
 The Library offers American Indian Histories and Cultures and Indigenous Peoples of North America — complementary resources providing information on how, for five centuries, Native Americans have continued to define themselves in the face of colonization and genocide.

-American Indian Histories and Cultures from Adam Matthew is comprised of material selected from the Newberry Library’s Edward E. Ayer Collection: a vast archive of more than a million manuscript pages, 130,000 volumes, 2,000 maps, 500 atlases, 11,000 photographs, and 3,500 drawings and paintings.
+American Indian Histories and Cultures is comprised of material selected from the Newberry Library’s Edward E. Ayer Collection: a vast archive of more than a million manuscript pages, 130,000 volumes, 2,000 maps, 500 atlases, 11,000 photographs, and 3,500 drawings and paintings.

 In addition to primary sources, there are thumbnail biographies of historical figures, chronologies and overviews of historical events, essays, and lists of Indian nations identified geographically and by cultural group, giving context to Native interactions with Europeans up to the Red Power Movement and the occupation of Alcatraz.